CSCI13341 Operating Systems

 · Outcome 2: An ability to apply design and development principles in the construction of software systems.

-· Outcome 4: understanding of security (S) issues and responsibilities.
+· Outcome 4: An understanding of security issues.

 ENABLED ABET STUDENT OUTCOMES: